schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 ### Exercises

-Exercise 5.30.1: Locate in the program a different group of blocks that has meaning to turn them into a fuction.
+Exercise 5.30.1: Locate in the program a different group of blocks that has meaning to turn them into a function.
 Create a new block with them and replace the instructions in the program by a call to the new function.
 Think well whether you need to pass values as attributes.

 ### Questions